Sheaf quantization from exact WKB analysis: Sheaf quantization

-Our concept of sheaf quantization includes both.
-For a sheaf quantization $\cE$ of a conic Lagrangian $L$, consider $\bigoplus_cT_c\cE$ with the obvious $\bR_t$-equivariancy.
-Then this is a sheaf quantization of $L$ in our sense. \end{remark} \begin{remark} Let $L$ be a singular Lagrangian submanifold $L$.
-For a (local) singular exact Lagrangian, we can still define the microlocal category~\cite{Nadler}.
-Using this, we can define a brane structure as a compatible set of sections of local microlocal categories.
-Then the same uniqueness theorem of sheaf quantization can be proved in the exactly same way as above. \end{remark}
+(Version 2).
+Our concept of sheaf quantization generalizes both.
+For a sheaf quantization (Version 1) $\cE\in \Sh_{\tau>0}(M\times \bR_t)$ of an exact Lagrangian $L$, consider $\bigoplus_{c\in \bR}T_c\cE$ with the obvious $\bR_t$-equivariant structure.
+Then this is a sheaf quantization of $L$ in our sense. \end{remark}